 - Breed-specific laws are costly to enforce and provide no real benefit

 - Breed-specific laws place unreasonable restrictions on responsible pet owners

-- Breed-specific laws jam-up the animal control system with too much time and resources focused on certain dogs, most of which are not dangerous.
+- Breed-specific laws overwhelm the animal control system by requiring them to spend unnecessary time and taxpayer dollars focusing on certain dogs, most of which are not dangerous

-- Breed-specific laws don’t stop irresponsible owners from choosing another breed of dog and raising them to be dangerous, too
+- Breed-specific laws don’t stop irresponsible owners from choosing another breed of dog and raising them to be dangerous

 - Breed-specific laws infringe on constitutional rights and leave cities vulnerable to lawsuits